In this article we cover-

 If the customer already used the store credit

+In addition, customers that used their reward on the order that was refunded will be also tagged with a Shopify tag as 'Fraud'.
 The fraud tag will allow you to find customers who have potentially used the rewards to commit fraud, and then you can decide if you'd like to exclude these customers from receiving future rewards.

 To exclude customers with the Fraud tag from receiving rewards, simply add a tag condition to your workflow -